mdopt.mps package#

 renormalise (bool) – Whether to renormalise singular values during each SVD.

-:param Returns a new version of the current CanonicalMPS instance with: :param the orthogonality centre moved to the closest (from the current position) border.:
+Returns a new version of the current CanonicalMPS instance with the orthogonality centre moved to the closest (from the current position) border.

 Computes the norm of the current MPS, that is, the modulus squared of its inner product with itself.